K-12/School District Honorable Mention

 Catoosa County Schools has written procedures, which ensures each custodian is on the same page and also is a valuable tool for training new employees.
 Having documented procedures enables the flexibility of moving custodians from one school to another if there is a need.
 We are constantly evaluating and improving upon our procedures.

 To protect the health of students and teachers, major touchpoints are disinfected daily.
 These include desk tops, door handles, handrails and water fountains.
-Catoosa County Schools also started adisinfecting program at the beginning of the 2009-2010 school year.
+Catoosa County Schools also started a school bus disinfecting program at the beginning of the 2009-2010 school year.

-In the past, custodians were required to attend four training seminars yearly with a focus on.
+In the past, custodians were required to attend four training seminars yearly with a focus on green cleaning.
 This year, the district is taking this a step further and has instituted a certification program with its supplier.
 Each custodian will go through six to eight classes and will be tested in their comprehension of each class.
 The test will be both written and hands-on demonstration.

 Innovative ideas are being evaluated constantly within the cleaning program.
 Its three-year rotating floor-care program has continued to be successful.
 In addition to using special floor pads and square scrub machines to strip floors, microfiber is now used.
 The goal is to continue to reduce the amount of chemicals used in schools.
 Anything that is brought into the school by teachers needs to meet criteria or is not allowed.
 Audits are conducted in each school based on APPA 5 Levels of Cleanliness and have a LEVEL 2 in each school.
 Each head custodian conducts daily walkthroughs of a facility to ensure that the buildings stay at this level.